loutee/java-et-pf/README.md

 * ##### Challenge
 		Program in which problems require to be identified and corrected.

+* ##### MonteCarlo
+		Monte Carlo simulation for calculating probability of selecting a certain marble from a bowl of marbles.

 * ##### PizzaShop
 		Create an application for ordering pizza.
 Has been edited to show usage of ArrayList to store objects.